Yann39/self-hosted/README.md

 > You can use https://get.docker.com/rootless to install it in rootless mode (run the Docker daemon as a non-root user)
 > to mitigate potential vulnerabilities in the daemon and the container runtime.

-Then also install **Docker-Compose**, so we can define and run multi-container Docker applications :
+Then also install **Docker Compose**, so we can define and run multi-container Docker applications :

 ```shell
 sudo apt install docker-compose -y